Best Angle Grinder For Automotive

 The electric grinder in my garage is a Bosch AG40-85P with paddle switch, which I bought new in 2012.
 It's German-made, and the motor is rated at 8.5-amps and spins to 11,500 RPM.
 Weight is approximately five pounds.

-The AG40-85P grinder has a two-position "vibration control" side handle, and depending on what I'm working on, I often switch from left to right for comfort.
+The AG40-85P grinder has a two-position "vibration control" side handle, and depending on what I'm working on, I'll switch the handle from left to right for comfort.

 The tool didn't come with a case, so I keep mine in the original cardboard box with the top cut off.
-A wheel release tool is included with the grinder.
+A wheel release tool was included with the grinder.